 At the core of modern science, physics has applications in all aspects of modern life including engineering, medicine and computing.
 Our department is committed to preparing students for the challenges of the 21st century through a rigorous curriculum that emphasizes active and hands-on learning experiences in experiment, theory and computation.
 Our exceptional faculty and research facilities allow students to gain real-life experience to prepare them for the future.

 Oswego offers top notch internships and co-op opportunities, most notably with NASA's CalTech Jet Propulsion Laboratory, as well as Global Laboratory research partnerships in Brazil, India and Taiwan.
 Our students gain plenty of hands-on research opportunities, with many publishing papers in peer-reviewed literature or giving talks and presenting posters at leading regional, national and international conferences.
 Many have won awards for these presentations.
 Learn more

 Laboratories in the new Shineman Center support work in optics, quantum physics, nanotechnology and nuclear and condensed matter physics.
 Additional resources not available on most campuses include a modernized digital planetarium and an automated astronomical observatory.

-Students with a physics degree go on to work in engineering, finance, the health industry and many other fields.
+Students with a physics degree go on to work in engineering, finance, software engineering, the health industry and many other fields.
 A physics degree provides evidence to an employer that you have a critical, logical and systematic way of thinking that can tackle a wide range of problems.